-Model setup and the range of initial conditions chosen for models were based upon four study-areas located in the Coastal 111 112 Cordillera of Chile (26°S to 38°S).
-The focus areas shown in Fig. 1a were chosen because of their similar granitic lithology 113 and geologic and tectonic history (Andriessen and Reutter, 1994; McInnes et al., 1999; Juez-Larré et al., 2010; Maksaev 114 and Zentilli, 1999; Avdievitch et al., 2017), and the large gradient in climate and vegetation cover over the region 115 (Fig.1b,c).
-These study areas include (from north to south): Parque Nacional Pan de Azúcar; Reserva Santa Gracia; Parque 116 Nacional La Campana, and Parque Nacional Nahuelbuta.
-Although this study does not explicitly present landscape 117 evolution model results 'calibrated' to these specific areas, we've chosen the model input (e.g. precipitation, initial 118 vegetation cover, rate of tectonic rock uplift) to represent these areas to provide simulation results that represent the non-119 linear relationship between precipitation and vegetation cover (e.g. Fig. 1b, c) over a large climate gradient.
+99 Model setup and the range of initial conditions chosen for models were based upon four study-areas located in the Coastal 100 Cordillera of Chile (26°S to 38°S).
+The focus areas shown in Fig. 1a were chosen because of their similar granitic lithology 101 and geologic and tectonic history (Andriessen and Reutter, 1994; McInnes et al., 1999; Juez-Larré et al., 2010; Maksaev 102 and Zentilli, 1999; Avdievitch et al., 2017), and the large gradient in climate and vegetation cover over the region 103 (Fig.1b,c).
+These study areas include (from north to south): Parque Nacional Pan de Azúcar; Reserva Santa Gracia; Parque 104 Nacional La Campana, and Parque Nacional Nahuelbuta.
+Although this study does not explicitly present landscape 105 evolution model results 'calibrated' to these specific areas, we've chosen the model input (e.g. precipitation, initial 106 vegetation cover, rate of tectonic rock uplift) to represent these areas to provide simulation results that represent the non-107 linear relationship between precipitation and vegetation cover (e.g. Fig. 1b, c) over a large climate gradient.

 Topographic metrics such as mean basin slope, total basin relief, mean basin channel steepness, and mean surface vegetation cover and mean annual precipitation were extracted for the main catchments and a subset of adjacent catchments (Fig. 1; Fig. 2).
-Topographic metrics were extracted from 30_m resolution digital elevation model from the NASA shuttle radar topography mission (SRTM), and vegetation related datasets from the moderate resolution imaging spectroradiometer (MODIS) satellite data (https://landcover.usgs.gov/green_veg.php).
+Topographic metrics were extracted from 30 m resolution digital elevation model from the NASA shuttle radar topography mission (SRTM), and vegetation related datasets from the moderate resolution imaging spectroradiometer (MODIS) satellite data (https://landcover.usgs.gov/green_veg.php).

-126 2.1 Landscape evolution modeling approach and the applicability of these results
+114 2.1 Landscape evolution modeling approach and the applicability of these results

-Landscape evolution model studies can be assigned to different general approaches, which were conceptually defined by Dietrich et al. (2013-).
-Those approaches mostly differ on the degree of underlying details which were used to 129 parameterize the model and the claim of reproducing certain aspects of landscapes on a temporal and spatial scale which 130 heavily depends on the used approach (for details about the different approaches, see Dietrich et al., 2013) The different 131 approaches presented in the Dietrich et al. (2013) study mostly differ in the complexity of input parameters and in the 132 resulting claim for reproducing realistic complexity in modelled landscapes.
-For this study we have chosen the approach 133 of essential realism, which acknowledges a system-inherent indeterminacy in the evolving topography but focuses on predicting the first-order trends within a system and the differences between landscapes, based on different external 134 135 conditions, incorporated in the model (Howard, 1997).
-While we do not claim to reproduce the topographic metrics of the four different focus areas in Chile on a realistic level, 136 137 our approach determines the general first-order effects of millennial timescale changes in precipitation and vegetation cover that can impact topography.- Superimposed on the effects documented in this study would be the effects of seasonal changes in precipitation and vegetation cover, subcatchment variations in vegetation cover, transport limited fluvial and
+Landscape evolution model studies can be assigned to different general approaches, which were conceptually defined by Dietrich et al. (2013).
+The different approaches presented in the Dietrich et al. (2013) study mostly differ in the complexity

-- 140 vegetation interactions, stochastic variations in precipitation in different climate zones.
-Consider of the previous, more - 141 detailed, aspects of precipitation-vegetation interactions on erosion could be independent studies of their own and can not - be covered in a single study.
+- of input parameters and in the resulting claim for reproducing realistic complexity in modelled landscapes.
+For this study - 118 we have chosen the approach of essential realism, which acknowledges a system-inherent indeterminacy in the evolving - topography but focuses on predicting the first-order trends within a system and the differences between landscapes, based - 120 on different external conditions, incorporated in the model (Howard, 1997). - 121 While we do not claim to reproduce the topographic metrics of the four different focus areas in Chile on a realistic level, - 122 our approach determines the general first-order effects of millennial timescale changes in precipitation and vegetation - 123 cover that can impact topography.
+Superimposed on the effects documented in this study would be the effects of seasonal - 124 changes in precipitation and vegetation cover, subcatchment variations in vegetation cover, transport limited fluvial and - 125 vegetation interactions, stochastic variations in precipitation in different climate zones.
+Consider of the previous, more - detailed, aspects of precipitation-vegetation interactions on erosion could be independent studies of their own and can not - be covered in a single study.
 Thus, the modeling approach and results of this study should be considered as documenting - the longer (millennial) timescale climate and vegetation forcings on fluvial and surface processes.

-144 3.
+129 3.
 Methods

-145 3.1.
+130 3.1.
 Model Description and governing equations